virtual-labs/vlabs-systems/src/systems-engineer-role/ci-cd-pipeline.md

      ```
      ENOENT: no such file or directory, open '/home/runner/work/exp-kronig-penney-model-dei/exp-kronig-penney-model-dei/build/exp-kronig-penney-model-dei/simulation/index.html'
      ```
      - This error occurs because the build process is unable to find the file `index.html`.
 Ensure the file is correctly named as `index.html` to                resolve the issue.

-  4. **Other error**
+  4. **Other possible error**
     ```
      LaTeX-incompatible input and strict mode is set to 'warn': Unrecognized Unicode character "�" (55349) [unknownSymbol]
     ```
       - This error typically occurs when one of the files contains an unrecognized or invalid Unicode character (such as "�").
 Since LaTeX strict mode           is enabled, such characters are not tolerated and cause the experiment build to fail.

   5. **Investigate the Build Directory**:
      - Examine the directory `home/build/repo_name` for any built or unbuilt sources.
 Identify and address any build errors to ensure that the build process completes successfully.